zqad/simplediskimage/docs/index.rst

 Introduction
 ============

-When preparing installer images or root file systems images for embedded devices, the classic way is to create a file, `losetup` it, partition it, run `mkfs`, mount it and copy data into it, unmount it, remember to remove the loopback device, etc. Mostly requiring root privileges and the `CAP_SYSADM`
+When preparing installer images or root filesystems images for embedded devices, the classic way is to create a file, `losetup` it, partition it, run `mkfs`, mount it and copy data into it, unmount it, remember to remove the loopback device, etc. Mostly requiring root privileges and the `CAP_SYSADM`